Your Guide to Automation Security: Protecting Your Business and Smart Home

 The Home Front: Applying Principles to Home Security and Automation

-• Secure Development at Home: While you are not developing the code, you are responsible for maintaining it.
-Always apply firmware updates as soon as they are available.
-Delaying updates is like running production code with known vulnerabilities.
+- Secure Development at Home: You're not writing the code, but you are responsible for maintaining it.
+Apply firmware updates as soon as they're out.
+An out-of-date device is a vulnerable device.

-The concept of home security automation is a perfect microcosm of the broader field of Automation Security.
-The desire for a seamless home security home automation experience must be balanced with a conscious effort to secure the underlying technology.
-By doing so, users can enjoy the convenience of automation without turning their home into an easy target.
+The rise of home security automation is a perfect example of the broader challenge.
+The dream of a seamless home security home automation experience requires us to be proactive about securing it.
+By doing so, you get all the convenience without making your home an easy target for intruders.

 Tips and strategies for Automation Security to improve your Technology experience